ilittlebig/discord-self-bot/README.md

 - **Model**: Specify the OpenAI model (e.g., "gpt-4o-mini").
 - **reply_cooldown**: Minimum time (in seconds) between replies in the same channel.
 - **random_engagement**: Defines how often the bot responds to irrelevant messages randomly.
+- **reply_batch_size**: Specifies the number of messages processed in a single batch.
+Helps manage response processing for higher efficiency.
+- **max_queue_age_seconds**: Defines the maximum age (in seconds) a message can remain in the queue before being discarded.
+Ensures stale messages do not trigger responses.
+- **normal_reply_probability**: Sets the probability (between 0 and 1) for the bot to send a normal text reply.
+Helps balance engagement frequency.
+- **gif_probability**: Determines the likelihood (between 0 and 1) of the bot replying with a GIF instead of text.
+Useful for adding variety and fun to interactions.
+- **gif_categories**: Contains categorized lists of GIF URLs for specific emotional contexts like “happy,” “sad,” “confused,” etc., allowing tailored GIF replies based on the conversation tone.
 - **reply_instantly**: Makes the bot reply to relevant messages immediately when enabled.
 - **queue_cooldown**: Time interval (in seconds) to process the reply queue.
 - **context_message_count**: Number of previous messages to include in AI context (can be set per server).